trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/timetables.md

 ## What does this API provide?

 ResRobot Timetables provides a list of departures or arrivals at a given stop.
 Users can specify the stop, date, time, transport modes, ... .
-Realtime data is available for SL, Skånetrafiken, Västtrafik and Trafikverket (All train traffic including SJ, MTRX, .... except for Arlanda Express).
+Realtime data is available for SL and Trafikverket (All train traffic including SJ, MTRX, .... except for Arlanda Express).

 ### Data format